LoyolaChicagoBooks/introcs-csharp/rst/testing.rst

 ---------------------------

 In MonoDevelop, run the Run rational_nunit project.
-A test pod should appear and show something like
+A test pad should appear and show something like

 .. image:: images/NUnitTestMonoDevelop.png